esmdsuhail/IDC-21-Days-SQL-Challenge-/Day_02/My learnings /read.md

 ## 💡 Thought Process

--We need to find rows only to match the criteria using operators.
+- We need to find rows only to match the criteria using operators.
--How to select the correct table to achieve the desired output in SQL.
+- How to select the correct table to achieve the desired output in SQL.
--Required weekly analysis of the selected rows to extract the required insights
+- Required weekly analysis of the selected rows to extract the required insights